KrischanCS/roundly/readme.md

 The String function should be used mainly for debugging purposes and for brevity in testing and examples like the one above.

-Usually it will be more efficient to render the element to an `htmfunc.Writer` (an interface composed of `io.Writer` `io.StringWriter` and `io.ByteWriter`) e.g. `bufio.Writer`.
+Usually it will be more efficient to render the element to an `roundly.Writer` (an interface composed of `io.Writer` `io.StringWriter` and `io.ByteWriter`) e.g. `bufio.Writer`.
 In an http.HandleFunc for example, the `http.ResponseWriter` can be wrapped in a `bufio.Writer` and passed to RenderElement.
 So with our emppty div from before, it would look like this: